How Docalytics Became Our Secret Weapon

 This story is part of Contently’s Accountable Content Series, a collection of articles, webinars, case studies, and events we’ve designed to help marketers deliver measurable brand impact and business outcomes with content.
 To see more content in this series, click here.

-When Contently acquired Docalytics a year ago, we knew it had the potential to change how businesses use downloadable content.
+When Contently acquired Docalytics two years ago, we knew it had the potential to change how businesses use downloadable content.
 But I’m not sure we were aware of just how much it would become our secret weapon.

-Nowadays, Docalytics is used across departments—from sales to accounts to marketing—to perform a variety of functions.
+Nowadays, Docalytics is used across departments—from sales to accounts to marketing—to perform a variety of functions thanks to its unique feature-set.
 Let’s go over a few of them below.

 1. Sales enablement